dhh1128/sivanea.com/interior-decorating.md

 A suitcased pilgrimmage away
 another house of glory stands.
-Family scenes dot its walls, too--
+Family scenes dot its walls, too&mdash;
 Shepherd, angels, holy lands,
-fishers, lepers, pioneers--
+fishers, lepers, pioneers&mdash;
 sketched by children’s hands.

 He might make the lines run truer.
-She might make the colors glow-- but the harmony they’re after-- the perfect smiles and laughter-- is deeper than lines, whiter than hue not about things, but who.
+She might make the colors glow&mdash;
+but the harmony they’re after&mdash;
+the perfect smiles and laughter&mdash;
+is deeper than lines, whiter than hue not about things, but who.</p>